airtai/fastagency/docs/docs/en/user-guide/adapters/fastapi/index.md

         Before we examine the code:

-        - The below example uses a **simple HTML with JavaScript**, all in a single string and served directly from the FastAgency FastAPI app for **simplicity**.
+        - The below example uses a **simple HTML with JavaScript**, all in a single string and served directly from the FastAPI App for **simplicity**.
         - This approach is **not suitable for production** but ideal for demonstrating core concepts.
         - In a real-world scenario, you'd use a separate frontend, built with frameworks like React or Vue.js, or other languages such as Java, Go, or Ruby, based on your project needs.